 - a Zeiss LSM 510 confocal/multiphoton system with argon, and red and green HeNe confocal lasers, providing a range of excitation wavelengths.
 This system is also equipped with a Spectraphysics Mai-Tai tuneable IR laser providing 2-photon excitation across a range of wavelengths.

 - a Leica DMi8 epifluorescent microscope equipped for live cell imaging with a Photometrics 95B Prime camera and a Pecon environmental control chambers for precise control of temperature, O2 and CO2.
 Epifluorescent illumination is provided by a Lumencor SpectraX allowing a wide variety of excitation wavelengths.

 - a fluorescence kinetic microscope (Photon Systems Instruments) for measuring kinetic chlorophyll fluorescence parameters in single cells or even single chloroplasts.

 We also have an extensive electrophysiology capability to complement our microscopy facility.
 A comprehensive range of patch clamp, voltage clamp (single and 2-electrode) recording apparatus is available for use with bright field, fluorescence and confocal microscopy.
 Facilities are also available for single cell microinjection and laser microsurgery.
-There is also a Xenopus holding and oocyte microinjection and recording facility for heterologous expression of membrane transporters.
+There is also a Xenopus oocyte microinjection and recording facility for heterologous expression of membrane transporters.